 Now that we’ve established the benefits, gear up with these content marketing tools to build your authority on LinkedIn.

-4 Steps to Master Content Marketing on LinkedIn
+4 steps to ace content marketing on LinkedIn

 1. Getting the basics right

 As with any other platform, you need a LinkedIn page for your business.
-Here are some tips to help you make your page look neat and professional:
+Here are some LinkedIn content tips to help you make your page look neat and professional:

 - Company description: Provide a clear description that establishes the brand’s voice.
-Here’s an example of popular streetwear brand OBEY clothing:
+Here’s an example of famous streetwear brand OBEY clothing:

 While this example is for B2C brands, here’s one for B2B organizations.